 Dementia is not a single disorder, but instead a collection of symptoms that includes the progressive loss of mental functions such as memory, thinking, and reasoning abilities.
 The decline in mental functioning associated with dementia is so severe that it impacts an individual’s ability to function on a daily basis.
 Many men and women who have dementia lose control of their behaviors and emotions, develop personality changes, and have a diminished ability to solve problems.
-Certain forms of dementia may be treatable, but in most cases there is no cure.
+Certain forms of dementia may be treatable at a hospital or treatment center, but in most cases there is no cure.

-At Highland Ridge Hospital, we understand the how terrifying it can be to hear that you have dementia.
+At Highland Ridge Hospital, located in Salt Lake City, we understand the how terrifying it can be to hear that you have dementia.
 We know that while most forms of dementia are not curable, with the right combination of medication and therapies, we can help you maximize your life and maintain your independence for as long as possible.
-When you come to Highland Ridge, we can help you plan for the future and learn to enjoy your life.
+When you come to Highland Ridge Hospital, we can help you plan for the future and learn to enjoy your life.

 How to Help a Loved One or Family Member Seek Treatment